-Net cash generated from continuing operating activities for the year to 31 March 2021 was £850 million, broadly consistent with £802 million last year.
-The group's net capital expenditure was £639 million, principally in the regulated water and wastewater investment programmes.
+Net cash generated from continuing operating activities for the year to 31 March 2021 was £941 million, marginally higher than the £822 million last year.
+The group's net capital expenditure was £638 million, principally in the regulated water and wastewater investment programmes.
 This excludes infrastructure renewals expenditure which is treated as an operating cost.
 Cash flow capex differs from regulatory capex, since the latter is based on capital work done in the period, rather than actual cash spent.